Toyota Hilux: North America

 In North America, the Hilux continued to be sold simply as the "Toyota Pickup".
 A wide range of models were available (excluding the Crew Cab model available internationally), mixing four- and six-cylinder engines, long and short beds, regular and Xtracabs, manual and automatic transmissions, and two- or four-wheel drive.
 The cargo capacity was typically 1640 lb for two-wheel drives and 1400 lb for four-wheel drive models.
 GVWRs ranged from 2565 to 5350 lb.
-Initially only imported from Japan, NUMMI-built trucks began appearing in 1990.
-The VIN on these trucks starts with '4T', while Japanese-made ones begin with 'JT'.
-However, some trucks sold in the United States during the 1991 through 1995 model years were still manufactured in Japan as not all versions were built in California.
+Initially only imported from Japan, NUMMI-built trucks began appearing in 1990, however some trucks sold in the United States during the 1991 through 1995 model years were still manufactured in Japan as not all versions were built in California.
+The VIN on NUMMI-made trucks began with '4T' while Japanese-made ones started with 'JT'.

 While the fifth generation Hilux continued to be sold elsewhere in the world until 1997, in North America it was replaced by the new Tacoma after an abbreviated 1995 model year.

 Sixth generation (N140, N150, N160, N170; 1997)

-The Hilux received a minor design update for 1997 and the addition of a few more engine options.
+The Hilux received a minor design update in late 1997 and the addition of a few more engine options.
 The Hilux was then facelifted in 2001 for the 2002 model year.

 In 2005, Toyota ceased production of the Hilux truck for the Japanese market.
 This was the last generation of the Hilux to be built in Japan.